scheeseb/Calculator/README.txt

 Version 0.0.1
-A calculator created for the sole purpose of completing an Odin assignment.
-It also functions as a calcalator
+A game of Rock Paper Scissors created for the sole purpose of completing an Odin assignment.